Galatians 6 (ESV)

 15For neither circumcision counts for anything, nor uncircumcision, but a new creation.
 16And as for all who walk by this rule, peace and mercy be upon them, and upon the Israel of God.
 17From now on let no one cause me trouble, for I bear on my body the marks of Jesus.

-(Thank you, David, for living with me in peace and mercy.)
+(To whom should you say — Thank you, my friend, for dealing with me in peace and mercy.)

 18 The grace of our Lord Jesus Christ be with your spirit, brothers.
 Amen.